What Do I Care About Keywords?

 Think of it this way: the content of each article can be boiled down to a few key topics.
 Those would be your keywords for that article.

 Choose Your Keywords Carefully

 Why?
 Because some keywords will get a few clicks a day while some words get a few THOUSANDS of clicks a day.
 The crazy part?
 Both keywords can cover the same topic and mean the same thing, but the more “common” term people use more often will obviously get more searches.
 So every keyword gets incredibly different results and offers a completely different bang for your buck.

 For example, keyword (singular), keywords (plural) and “keyword phrases” get 859, 723, 45 searches per day respectively.

 How will you know the difference between the two?
 The way you learn everything: by doing your homework, which in this case is called keyword research.
 But where do you start?
 With a basic keyword research tool.

 Keyword Research Tools – How To Find The Right Keywords To Use

 Here is a great keyword tool for you to check it.
 It can take a little getting used to, at first.
 But once you play with them a little bit they get easier to use, and it really helps to know as much about your niche as possible.
-That way you can hone in on the words that your audience are mostly likely to use to try to find the kind of content you have to offer online.
+That way you can hone in on the words that your audience is most likely to use to try to find the kind of content you have to offer online.

 Pro Tip: A very helpful strategy we use is to do your keyword research for your niche up front, find your most valuable keywords (in the right form: plural, singular, etc.) and keep track of all of them in a spreadsheet (complete with number of views per day).
 That way you can always refer to this again.
 And you will refer to it later – and you will update it later… but it’s important to have a strong starting point to build on.